signalpoint/dg_autocomplete/README.md

     });
   },

-  // Receive that external data back, and decide how it should be rendered...
+  // Receive the external data back, and decide how it should be rendered...
   _handler: function(input, results) {

     // Make an items list of the results. var items = [];
     for (var i = 0; i < results.length; i++) {
-      items.push(result[i]);
+      items.push(results[i]);
     }

     // Build and return a render element with a "results" item list widget.